Centre for Sustainable Business

 Sustainability, as a principle for development, has been promoted in the global agenda as a result of rising planetary challenges such as climate change, population growth, resources depletion and the most recent financial crisis.
 It illustrates how the challenges that globalisation poses to governments, the business sector and society at large have moved to the forefront.

-“Applied research that draws on a proper understanding of relevant theories as well as recent empirical findings is what characterises good quality evidence-based decision-making.
-Evidence-based decision-making usually helps to ensure sustainable development of the individual, organization or state.
-The Centre for Sustainable Business at SSE Riga, in close collaboration with partners, devotes time and resources to raise awareness, explore, advise and implement activities focused on the sustainable development of the Baltic region and beyond.
-We focus on today but act in the long term, which means linking sustainable development with sustainable activities that bring no harm to the environment we all live in,” states Director of the Centre Arnis Sauka.
+“Applied research that draws on a relevant theoretical perspectives and empirical findings is what characterises evidence-based decision-making: crucial factor for sustainable development.
+The Centre for Sustainable Business at SSE Riga, in close collaboration with partners, aims to raise awareness, explore, advise and implement activities targeted to the sustainable development of the Baltic region and beyond.
+We focus on today but act for the long term, which means linking sustainable development with sustainable activities that bring no harm to the environment we all live in,” states Director of the Centre Arnis Sauka.

 The aim of the Centre for Sustainable Business at SSE Riga is to foster a discussion in the business community as well as in society in general on sustainability on all its dimensions

 To raise the awareness about the importance of sustainability, the Centre for Sustainable Business, in cooperation with its partners, provides research studies, publications, teaching, training, and contributes actively to public debates.
 The Centre was founded in 2012 and its activities covers Latvia, Lithuania and Estonia.

 The Centre is in charge of the course Business Ethics and Sustainability at the undergraduate level at SSE Riga.